jf3096/request-container/README.md

 ### How to use

-What you need to do is to pass your promise request in the requestContainer and it will return you a promiseState which contains your promise as well as current promise request status (none/loading/success/error).
+What you need to do is to pass your promise request in the request container and it will return you a promiseState which contains your promise as well as current promise request status (none/loading/success/error).

 ##### Javascript